What is Performance Management System (PMS)?

 Characteristics of Performance Management System

-For understanding the characteristics of effective performance management system, these points should be considered:
+For understanding the characteristics of performance management system, these points should be considered:

 - The emphasis is given on performance improvements of individuals, teams and the organization.